 Two men exit their respective offices and step into the 50th floor hallway.
 Both approach the elevator and reach for the call button.
 As their hands arrive simultaneously, each looks up at the other.
-The man on the right nods to the first, who quickly presses the button in response.
+The man on the left nods to the first, who quickly presses the button in response.

 The elevator makes no sound.
 Although the building is modern, this elevator is not the kind that displays its location above.
 The doors are so well insulated, neither man can tell if it’s coming.
 Only the light emitted from the call button indicates the possibility.

 The man on the left places his briefcase on the floor and begins reading a document that had been tucked in the outer pocket.